howardosborne/grow/walks.md

 background: /assets/images/walks.jpg
 ---

-There are many walks that will take you to and along the Great Ouse varying vary in length, sights and ease of access.
+There are many walks that will take you to and along the Great Ouse varying in length, sights and ease of access.

 <iframe src="https://www.google.com/maps/d/embed?mid=1WSb0evEtDClz1pDCUyroqWz4eJFZ2Wc&ehbc=2E312F" width="100%" height="480"></iframe>